 Enhanced Safety and Security

-- Located in a secured wing of the hospital with secure and private access
+- Located on a secured unit of the hospital with secure and private access

 - Low beds for accessibility to minimize risk of fall or injury

-- Closed circuit monitoring in each room and throughout the unit, ensuring patient safety
+- Closed circuit video monitoring in each room and throughout the unit, ensuring patient safety

 Exceptional Patient Care